OHTU-German-learning-website/OHTU-German-learning-website/gradesa/data/README.md

 This project uses `pgmigrate` to manage database migrations. `pgmigrate` is a tool that helps apply, and manage database schema changes in a consistent and reliable manner.
 Ran migrations are tracked in the `pg_migrate_migrations` table.

 Having a migration system that's based on sql files is good because it keeps track of schema changes in git and guarantees that everyone is using the same schema.

-## Prerequisites

-Ensure you have the following installed on your system:

-- PostgreSQL
-- `pgmigrate` (You can find more information and installation instructions on the [pgmigrate GitHub page](https://github.com/peterldowns/pgmigrate))
+Pgmigrate is automatically installed in the node-dev-env container.

 ## Migration Script